filipmaelbrancke/home-assistant/README.md

 # Home Assistant configuration

+This is a work in progress.
+I'm just getting my config out in the open for now for some easier collaboration.
 I have a Home Assistant install running nicely for several years already, this is an attempt at restarting from scratch.

 ## Add-ons